cert-manager/csi-driver/deploy/charts/csi-driver/README.md

 > false
 > ```

-Create a PodMonitor to add csi-driver to Prometheus.
+Create a PodMonitor to add csi-driver to Prometheus if you are using Prometheus Operator.
+See https://prometheus-operator.dev/docs/operator/api/#monitoring.coreos.com/v1.PodMonitor
 #### **metrics.podmonitor.namespace** ~ `string`

 The namespace that the pod monitor should live in, defaults to the cert-manager-csi-driver namespace.